What are special Collections and Archives?

 - There may be limits on the amount of material that can be used at any one time.

-- Staff may limit what you can bring into the reading room, including food and drink.
+- Staff may limit what you can bring into the reading room, including bags and other personal property.

 - Bags may be subject to search by staff.

 - You can use pencils, notepaper and laptop computers for note taking.
 Pens and highlighters are not allowed.

 - There's no food or drink, including gum and candy, allowed in the reading rooms.